deansher/codrag/README.md

 - **Modern, idiomatic TypeScript**: minimal dependencies, functional approach where possible.
 - **Cross-Platform**: run on Linux, macOS, and Windows.
-- **Security & Authorization**: ensure PRs maintain authentication and permission checks.
+- **Security & Authorization**: ensure PRs maintain or improve the authentication and permission checks described above.

 Before making a PR, run: